 var=value var1=value var2=value

 That is, each var=value pair is seperated by a space.
-Recognized variables are:

 package = required -- the package this file belongs to